-- Sponsored entertainment products backed by publishers and investors and created for purely commercial purposes.
+- Sponsored products backed by publishers and investors and created for purely commercial purposes.

-- Independent games that do not have such financial support, but that are distinguished by the freedom and courage to put the idea above the profit.
+- Independent games without such financial support, but with the freedom and courage to put the idea ahead of profit.

-The gaming industry is one of the richest markets in the world, but that money rarely reaches independent teams.
+The gaming industry is one of the richest markets in the world − it is now worth more nearly $200 billion − but that money rarely reaches independent teams.
 Due to the availability of training courses and the gradual simplification of the development process, there are more and more indie studios every year.
 But only a few achieve financial success.
 And often it is largely based on pure luck.